 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 will supersede virtually all existing revenue guidance.
 Under this update, an entity is required to recognize revenue upon transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
 As such, an entity will need to use more judgment and make more estimates than under the current guidance.
 ASU 2014-09 is to be applied retrospectively either to each prior reporting period presented in the financial statements, or only to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
 The Company will elect to apply the impact (if any) of applying ASU 2014-09 to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date.
-ASU 2015-14 defers the effective date of ASU 2014-09 for one year, making it effective for the year beginning December 31, 2017, with early adoption permitted as of January 1, 2017.
+ASU 2015-14 defers the effective date of ASU 2014-09 for one year, making it effective for the Company's fiscal year beginning December 31, 2017, with early adoption permitted as of January 1, 2017.
 The Company currently expects to adopt ASU 2014-09 in the first quarter of 2018.
-The Company does not expect adoption of ASU 2014-09 to have a material impact on its consolidated financial statements.
+The Company expects that the adoption of ASU 2014-09 will require earlier recognition of variable customer promotional discount programs which will result in recording through retained earnings in the first quarter of 2018, an additional liability currently expected to be less than \$2 million.
+The Company does not expect this change to have a material impact on its consolidated financial statements with the exception of the one time retained earnings impact in the first quarter of 2018.
+The Company is currently preparing to implement changes to accounting policies and controls to support the new revenue recognition and disclosure requirements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The guidance requires lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by all leases with terms of more than 12 months.
 ASU 2016-02 will be effective retrospectively for the year beginning December 30, 2018, with early adoption permitted.
-The Company currently expects to adopt ASU 2016-02 in the first quarter of 2018.
-As of April 1, 2017 and December 31, 2016, the Company had \$15.1 million and \$15.9 million, respectively, of contractual obligation on lease agreements, the present value of which, would be included on the consolidated balance sheets under the new guidance.
+The Company currently expects to adopt ASU 2016-02 in the first quarter of 2019.
+As of September 30, 2017 and December 31, 2016, the Company had \$13.5 million and \$15.9 million, respectively, of contractual obligation on lease agreements, the present value of which, would be included on the consolidated balance sheets under the new guidance.

 In January 2017, the FASB issued ASU No. 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplfying the Test for Goodwill Impairment, which simplifies the accounting for goodwill impairments by eliminating step 2 from the goodwill impairment test.
 Instead, if the carrying amount of a reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
-ASU 2017-04 will be effective for the all impairment tests performed beginning December 29, 2019.
+ASU 2017-04 will be effective for all impairment tests performed beginning December 29, 2019.
 The Company does not expect adoption of ASU 2017-04 to have a material impact on its consolidated financial statements.